BerkeleyLab/uspas_llrf/doc/README.md

 Detailed description of settings:

 * LLRF DSP:
-  All configurations are contained in [llrf_dsp/settings.json].
+  All configurations are contained in [settings.json](../llrf_dsp/settings.json).
 * Board Support:
-  For each application, customized hardware settings and LLRF configurations can be found in `soc/marble_zest/`, where each application's configuration files for FPGA carrier and digitizer are located at.
+  For each application, customized hardware settings and LLRF configurations can be found in [../soc/marble_zest/common](../soc/marble_zest/common), where each application's configuration files for FPGA carrier and digitizer are located at.

 ## System-On-Chip architecture

 A RISC-V soft core [PicoRV32](https://github.com/YosysHQ/picorv32) is used for peripheral control, booting and diagnostics.
-We leverage the the cross-compiler tool and common modules described in Berkeley Lab's [Bedrock](https://github.com/BerkeleyLab/Bedrock/tree/master/soc/picorv32) repository.
+We leverage the cross-compiler tool and common modules described in Berkeley Lab's [Bedrock](https://github.com/BerkeleyLab/Bedrock/tree/master/soc/picorv32) repository.

 The design can be found in [soc/marble_zest](soc/marble_zest), where: